Johann Heinrich von Schmitt: Service in the French Revolutionary Wars

 Schmitt's tenure as chief of staff was briefly interrupted in 1799 when he was connected, by rumour at least, to the 29 April assassination of the French delegates to the Congress of Rastatt.
 The assassination occurred as the delegation was leaving the city.
 The official investigation into the assassination placed so much pressure on Schmitt that he briefly resigned as Charles' Chief of Staff; he was never connected to the assassination and was reinstated.
-On 1 March 1800, Schmitt was promoted to Feldmarschall-Leutnant, but later in that year, Emperor Francis II replaced his brother, Archduke Charles, as commander in chief of the army.
+On 1 March 1800, Schmitt was promoted to Feldmarschallleutnant, but later in that year, Emperor Francis II replaced his brother, Archduke Charles, as commander in chief of the army.
 The 58-year-old Schmitt requested retirement, claiming he was tired and could no longer cope with the stress of the job, but the Emperor refused his request.
 The new commander, Field Marshal Pál Kray, retained Schmitt on his staff, but he seldom agreed with Kray's Quartermaster General, Generalmajor Johann Gabriel Chasteler de Courcelles, on any of the main issues facing the army; when Kray relied more on Chasteler than on Schmitt, Schmitt again requested retirement, which was again refused.
 On 19 August 1800, Francis II approved the petition when Kray seconded it.
-Schmitt went first to Vienna and then to Hostitz at Kromeriz, near Brno.
+Schmitt went first to Vienna and then to Hoštice.
 There he lived with his friend Ferdinand Ritter von Geißlern until 1805.